FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/6-log-management.md

 CMM supports you in building graphical representations of your query results.
 You can choose from different visualization types, for example pie charts, data tables, line charts, or vertical bar charts.
-For visualizing your results, you use the **Visualize** page in the log management window:
+For visualizing your results, please proceed the following way:
+- click on **Visualize** symobol located on the right side
+- If no visualizations have been created yet: Confirm "Create New Visualization"
+- The following screen will be displayed:

 ![Visualizing Query Results](./images/visualizing-query-results_01.png)